Toledo vs. UMass NCAA Football Odds, Plays and Insights | October 2, 2021

 UMass Stats and Trends

-- UMass has two wins against the spread in four games this year.
+- So far this year UMass has two wins against the spread.

 - The Minutemen have been underdogs by 27 points or more three times this year and covered the spread once.

-- When UMass puts up more than 19 points, it is 2-0 against the spread and 0-2 overall.
+- When UMass records more than 19 points, it is 2-0 against the spread and 0-2 overall.

-- This season the Minutemen have six turnovers, one fewer than the Rockets have takeaways (7).
+- The Minutemen have six giveaways this season, while the Rockets have seven takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.